-Spring Series: June 13 and July 5 Summer Series: August 1 and August 22
+Spring Series: June 9 and June 30

+Summer Series: July 21 and August 11

-The fleet meetings will be held in the classroom at Fay's Boatyard and will start at 1830EDT.
+The fleet meetings will be held in the classroom at the Lyon's Den Restaurant in Glendale, NH and will start at 1830EDT.
+The protest committee may arrange an alternate time and place.